The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: 's Ragged API Lowering

 \subsection{Loop and Tensor Dimension Fusion}

 Consider the ragged loop nest shown on the top left corner of Fig~\ref{fig:fusion}.
-The loop bound of the inner loop \verb+Li+ is a function $s()$ of \verb+o+, the iteration variable of the outer loop \verb+Lo+.
-The loop \verb+Lf+ obtained by fusing \verb+Lo+ and \verb+Li+ is shown on the right of the figure.
-The loop bound \verb+F+ of the fused loop would be equal to $\sum_{o=0}^{M}s(o)$.
-Further note that while we have fused the loops \verb+Lo+ and \verb+Li+, the tensor access \verb+T[o,i]+ in the body of the loop nest still uses variables \verb+o+ and \verb+i+.
-Therefore, we need to compute the values of these two variables corresponding to the current value of \verb+f+, the iteration variable of \verb+Lf+.
-Because of the ragged nature of the loop nest, computing the loop bound \verb+F+ as well as the mapping between the iteration variables of the original and the fused loop nests is not straightforward.
+The loop bound of the inner loop \texttt{L\textsubscript{i}} is a function $s()$ of \texttt{o}, the iteration variable of the outer loop \texttt{L\textsubscript{o}}.
+The loop \texttt{L\textsubscript{f}} obtained by fusing \texttt{L\textsubscript{o}} and \texttt{L\textsubscript{i}} is shown on the right of the figure.
+The loop bound \texttt{F} of the fused loop would be equal to $\sum_{o=0}^{M-1}s(o)$.
+Further note that while we have fused the loops \texttt{L\textsubscript{o}} and \texttt{L\textsubscript{i}}, the tensor access \texttt{T[o,i]} in the body of the loop nest still uses variables \texttt{o} and \texttt{i}.
+Therefore, we need to compute the values of these two variables corresponding to the current value of \texttt{f}, the iteration variable of \texttt{L\textsubscript{f}}.
+Because of the ragged nature of the loop nest, computing the loop bound \texttt{F} as well as the mapping between the iteration variables of the original and the fused loop nests is not straightforward.
 In~\Sys, we generate code to compute these quantities and variable relationships (shown in the right pane of Fig.~\ref{fig:fusion}) as part of the prelude which executes before the main kernel computation.
 We use vloop fusion as described above to implement the linear transformation operators (Proj1, Proj, FF1 and FF2) in the transformer encoder (Fig.~\ref{fig:fusion_graph}) with minimal padding.

-Suppose now that the tensor \verb+T+ in Fig.~\ref{fig:fusion} has a storage format that mirrors the loop nest consisting of \verb+Lo+ and \verb+Li+.
+Suppose now that the tensor \texttt{T} in Fig.~\ref{fig:fusion} has a storage format that mirrors the loop nest consisting of \texttt{L\textsubscript{o}} and \texttt{L\textsubscript{i}}.
 This means that the 2-dimensional tensor has an outer cdim and an inner vdim the size of the $i^{th}$ slice of which is $s(i)$.
 Fusing these dimensions then enables \Sys~to simplify the tensor access as shown in the bottom left pane of the figure.